 Mr. Korn has made multiple appearances on Fox Business Television, Bloomberg, CCTV America and National Public Radio commenting on the JOBS Act, including its impact on crowdfunding, peer-to-peer lending, IPOs and market trading dynamics.

 Honors and Awards

-Ms. Dixon has been recognized in such publications as Who’s Who Legal (2013 – 2016, Corporate -- M&A and Governance), Best Lawyers in America (2005-2016, Securities/Capital Markets Law, Securities Regulation, Corporate Compliance Law, Corporate Governance Law), and Washington DC Super Lawyers (2013 – 2015, Securities and Corporate Finance).
+Ms. Dixon was named 2017 “Lawyer of the Year” for Corporate Compliance Law in Washington, DC by Best Law- yers in America.
+She isconsistently recognized in such publications as Who’s Who Legal (2013 – 2016, Corpo- rate -- M&A and Governance), Best Lawyers in America (2005-2017, Securities/Capital Markets Law, Securities Regulation, Corporate Compliance Law, Corporate Governance Law), and Washington DC Super Lawyers (2013 – 2015, Securities and Corporate Finance).

 David Martin advises corporations and other entities, directors, financial professionals, investors and other clients in corporate, corporate governance, securities regulation and transactional matters.
 He has led teams of lawyers in corporate finance, business combination and other change of control transactions, including public offerings, spin-offs, proxy contests, and tender offers.
 He counsels boards, senior executives, and investors in a range of governance policies and procedures.
 His practice also includes enforcement cases before the U.S. Securities and Exchange Commission (SEC), internal investigations and corporate compliance issues.